Joo Hyung Park

 What further ambitions do you have?

-I would like to create objects in much bigger scale.
+I would like to create objects on a much bigger scale.
 I like making jewellery or cutlery because everything can be done by myself.
 Many trials have been made to create something much bigger, such as a table, but hasn’t been successful.
 It simply cannot be done by myself, and I need more time and support from others.
 I think now it is not the right time yet, but someday and somewhere, I would like to build a giant spoon.